simsam8/idd-solafune/report/report.md

 ## Ensemble Models

-We create two ensemble models, one with all models called ensemble1 and one without TransUNet called ensemble2.
+We create two ensemble models, one with all models called `ensemble1` and one without TransUNet called `ensemble2`.
 Ensemble models average the output logits of all its models.
+The reasoning for this will become evident in the results section, but in short TransUNet without any post-processing performed worse than all other models.

 ## Training and Evaluation